 Over the last five years, remote work has been associated primarily with freelancing.
 Today, due to the outbreak of the Covid-19 pandemic, companies from a wide variety of industries are switching to this format of work globally.
 Employees of companies that have not embraced home offices before have to adapt to this new approach to achieving business goals.
-Team members must take greater responsibility for managing their time and complying with
+Team members must take greater responsibility for managing their time and complying with cybersecurity policies.

 The AsstrA international corporate group had been taking advantage of remote work opportunities long before the current health crisis emerged.
 Therefore, transitioning to entirely home-based work was smooth and painless with no interrupted business processes.

 Dmitry Lagun, AsstrA CEO, discusses the international logistics group’s approach to remote work as a way to safely and productively wait for the spead of the virus to slow down.